minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-cup-doughnut.md

 You need at least 10 carton or plastic cups and some string or yarn.

 I took 15 paper cups and 75 cm (29") of yarn and wired the yarn through the bottom of the cups with a needle.
-Then I tied the beginning and the end of the yarn together as a circle and put one or two kibbles in each cup.
+Then I tied the beginning and the end of the yarn together as a circle and put one or two kibble in each cup.

 It took Miki about 15 minutes to find all the treats.

 I made this game as cup tower too.
 I took 6 of these cups and wired them with a piece of yarn.
-I knotted the yarn in the midst cup and then I put the kibbles into the cups.
+I knotted the yarn in the midst cup and then I put the kibble into the cups.
 Then I tightened the yarn and put another knot to the other end.
 It took about 5 minutes to destroy the cup tower.

 ---